silver68211/aff3ct-lab/doc/source/user/simulation/parameters/codec/polar_pac/encoder.rst

 |          | :cite:`3GPP2017`.                                                 |
 +----------+-------------------------------------------------------------------+

-.. note:: When using the ``RM`` method, the codeword size must be inferior to 65536.
-This method is detailed in :cite:`Arikan2019bis` and named RM in :cite:`Yao2020`.
+.. note:: The ``RM`` method is typically good for short block lengths and with PAC codes :cite:`Arikan2019bis`, :cite:`Yao2020`.
+This is the default generator on |PAC| codes.

 .. note:: By default, when using the |GA| or the |TV| method, the frozen bits are optimized for each |SNR| point.
 To override this behavior you can use